-Town Hall Station (CBD South)
+Town Hall Station

 The new Town Hall Station at the southern end of Swanston Street will improve access to some of Melbourne's most iconic and important tourist destinations including Federation Square, Southbank, the Arts Centre, St Paul's Cathedral and other culturally significant landmarks.